lucidrains/vit-pytorch/README.md

 <img src="./images/twins_svt.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2104.13840">paper</a> mixes local and global attention, along with position encoding generator (proposed in <a href="https://arxiv.org/abs/2102.10882">CPVT</a>) and global average pooling, to achieve the same results as <a href="https://arxiv.org/abs/2103.14030">Swin</a>, without the extra complexity of shifted windows, etc.
+This <a href="https://arxiv.org/abs/2104.13840">paper</a> proposes mixing local and global attention, along with position encoding generator (proposed in <a href="https://arxiv.org/abs/2102.10882">CPVT</a>) and global average pooling, to achieve the same results as <a href="https://arxiv.org/abs/2103.14030">Swin</a>, without the extra complexity of shifted windows, CLS tokens, nor positional embeddings.

 ```python
 import torch